Want a One-member Board?

 Is flexible and can respond rapidly.

 Encourages strong board engagement and accountability.

 Can focus on its oversight responsibilities and not get sidetracked into micromanaging the organization.

-But, you may be wondering, what about all of the other ways that a board can assist: fundraising, program assistance, marketing, etc.?That's where a complementary advisory board (or council) comes in.In this structure the board of directors focuses on governance while the advisory board serves as a body of stakeholders that assist in all sorts of other ways.Done well, you get the best of both worlds in this structure: a fast-moving governance board and a deep set of stakeholders.Here are two links to organizations that have this type of structure: Games for Change The Forward Steps Board and Advisory Board
+But, you may be wondering, what about all of the other ways that a board can assist: fundraising, program assistance, marketing, etc.?That's where a complementary advisory board (or council) comes in.In this structure the board of directors focuses on governance while the advisory board serves as a body of stakeholders that assist in all sorts of other ways.Done well, you get the best of both worlds in this structure: a fast-moving governance board and a deep set of stakeholders.Here are two links to organizations that have this type of structure: Games for Change and Vida Verde.

 Further, here are a couple of links to articles that describe this structure in more detail:

 Hopefully these ideas and resources stimulate some ideas for you and your board.